kjake/streamlink-recorder/README.md

 `gid` - GROUP ID, map to your desired Group ID (fallback to 9001)

+> [!NOTE]
-The stream file will be named as `streamName - Year-Month-Day HourMinuteSecond - streamTitle.mp4`.
+> The stream file will be named as `streamName - Year-Month-Day HourMinuteSecond - streamTitle.mp4`.

+## Acknowledgments
+- Thanks to [@KimPig](https://github.com/KimPig/streamlink-recorder-mp4) for the original idea for an MP4 container.
+- Thanks to [@lauwarm](https://github.com/lauwarm/docker-streamlink-recorder) for the original streamlink container.

+## Contributions

+If you see out of date documentation, things aren't working, have an idea, etc., you can help out by either:
+- creating an issue, or
+- sending a pull request with modifications